liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 `scripts/benchmark/ascend_custom_op_scaffold_probe.py`.
 The script can generate the minimal `FusedPressureUpdateForward` project, patch generated build files to use the active `adfwi` Python, and record a compile-gated result.
-Current status: generation succeeds, compile is intentionally skipped because `google.protobuf` is not available in the `adfwi` environment.
-The next gate is environment readiness, not production kernel coding.
+Current status: generation succeeds.
+After installing `protobuf` in the `adfwi` environment, the generated scaffold also compiles and packages successfully.
+The next gate is to implement the smallest standalone pressure-update custom op and validate it against the PyTorch tensor reference before any production propagator hook.

 ## Execution Route